There are three spectacular overlooks along the southern section of the Island in the Sky plateau, all accessed by short trails; Murphy Point

 to the south and the upper part of Gooseberry Canyon

-).
+to the north.
 The trail crosses flat, little-vegetated terrain and has good views all the way, yet is not too busy, perhaps as the trailhead is not well signposted; the hike begins from a picnic area along a short side road east of the main highway.

 LocationMap of the Island in the Sky